 Comparisons with Contemporary Fingerprint Sensors

-• Swipe vs. Capacitive: Modern sensors employ capacitive technology that allows users to place their finger on the sensor for quick and accurate authentication, eliminating the need for swipe gestures.
+Swipe vs. Capacitive: Today’s sensors use capacitive technology which permits the user to place their finger on the sensor and get authenticated very quickly and accurately without the use of swipe movements at all.

-• Placement: Many current smartphones integrate fingerprint sensors under the display, within the power button, or on the rear panel for ergonomic access, addressing usability concerns encountered with rear-mounted sensors like that on the Nexus 6.
+Placement: The majority of the present smartphones have the fingerprint sensors placed beneath the display, inside the power button, or at the rear panel for convenient access thus solving the usability issues of the rear-mounted sensors like the one on the Nexus 6.

 User Feedback and Challenges

-• Usability Concerns: Some users found the swipe-based sensor on the Nexus 6 less intuitive and slower compared to capacitive sensors.
+Usability Concerns: Some users found the Nexus 6 swipe-based fingerprint sensor not as user-friendly and slower in comparison to capacitive sensors.

 Conclusion and Future Considerations